peacefulpixel/twitch-followers-list/README.md

 - ``caption`` - text that displays in begin of the followers line
 - ``username`` - twitch channel name whose followers will to display
+- ``theme`` - current theme.
+List of available themes are descript after this parameter

 For example this config will display followers of channel ``https://www.twitch.tv/grustniyoleg`` with caption ``folowrs))``: